HCoban/Coussie/docs/redux-structure.md

 ### Restaurants API Request Actions

 * `createRestaurant`
-  0. invoked from new restaurant button `onClick`
+  0. invoked from new restaurant form `onSubmitk`
   0. `POST /api/restaurants` is called.
   0. `receiveSingleRestaurant` is set as the success callback.